lhr-solar/BPS/Docs/source/Software/Apps.rst

 Additional Considerations
     The Open Wire functions all directly contact the LTC. ``Voltage_OpenWireSummary()`` requires UART to be initialized, since it uses printf().
+Also, when using the RTOS version of the BPS, communication with the LTC should also be protected by the mutex ``MinionsASIC_Mutex``.
+This includes calling the function ``wakeup_sleep()`` along with all the other communication functions.
+    Finally, ``Voltage_OpenWire()`` is modified upon the fact that the last LTC module only has 7 batteries connected to it.
+If changes to hardware are made, this function will require changes as well.

 **********************
 Mutexes and Semaphores